Get access to everything we publish when you sign up for Outside+.

 Since then, it has been my mission to support marginalized communities by providing yoga and movement healing.
 I help people lead a pleasure-centered life by facilitating trauma-sensitive movement practices, breathwork, asana, and sensual movement and dance that builds community with marginalized identities.
 I couldn’t support others if I wasn’t living in my own truth and sparking joy in my own life by proudly being my fullest self as a queer, Pin@y movement storyteller.
 “Pin@y” represents those of us who are of Filipino descent and identity as queer.
 The “@” acknowledges the gender fluid and nonbinary roots of Filipino history.

 So how do I lead a life of joy and pleasure?
 I love cuddling with my feisty, sweet Chihuahua terrier, Pancit (yes, the Filipino noodle dish), spending time in Oregon’s natural beauty, cooking gluten-free food, shamelessly eating most meals with rice, and dancing and moving everyday (sometimes with high heels on).

-Trisha Fey Elizarde-Miller (she/they) is a yoga and movement instructor nurturing radical resilience through yoga, dance, and movement—and Yoga Journal’s 2021 Live Be Yoga Experience Ambassador.
+Trisha Fey Elizarde (she/they) is a dance creative, model, and yoga instructor dedicated to nurturing radical resilience and creative expression—and Yoga Journal’s 2021 Live Be Yoga Experience Ambassador.
 This year our intention is to SPARK JOY through movement, mindfulness, rest, gratitude, and kindness.
+The Live Be Yoga Experience presented by NOW is sponsored by Cetus, JointFlex, NOW Essential Oils, NOW Supplements, Visit Sun Valley, and Zebra CBD.
 Follow the 2021 Live Be Yoga Experience and stay connected with us @livebeyoga.